BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Home is the Hero** `PASSIVE`

-Friendly Hobbit models treat Frodo as a banner with a range of 6".
+Friendly Hobbit models treat Frodo as a [banner][Banner] with a range of 6".

 </div>